Should Your Child See a Doctor?

-When to Call Your Doctor for Mouth Injury
+When to Call for Mouth Injury

-Call 911 If…
+Call 911 Now

-- Your child has bleeding that can't be stopped
+- Major bleeding that can't be stopped

-Call Your Doctor Now (night or day) If
+Call Doctor Now or Go to ER

 - You think your child has a serious injury

-Call Your Doctor Within 24 Hours (between 9 am and 4 pm) If
+Call Doctor Within 24 Hours

-Call Your Doctor During Weekday Office Hours If
+Call Doctor During Office Hours